cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 A
 ```

-The conditions are evaluated by order, so they don't need to be exclusive.
-In this example, the Python first evaluates the expression.
-Since the outcome is `True`, it stops there.
+The conditions are evaluated in order, so they don't need to be exclusive.
+In this example, the Python evaluates the first expression and, since the outcome is `True`, it stops there.

 If the `else` statement is omitted (this would be an if-elif conditional), no acion is taken when the `if` and `elif` conditions are false.
 An example follows.